Do I Have ADHD?

 Here are some simple patterns many people notice:

-• Forgetting what you just read
+• Losing time or forgetting what you just read

-• Switching between hyperfocus and “zero focus”
+• Swinging between hyperfocus and no focus

 These don’t automatically mean ADHD.